srobo/docs/simulator/simulated_robot.md

 ## Motors

-Your robot has one motor board attached, the motor on the left wheel is connected to the 'Motor 0' port, and the right wheel to 'Motor 1'.
-These can be referenced with `robot.motor_board.motors[0]`, and
+Your robot has one motor board attached, the motor on the left wheel is connected to the "Motor 0" port, and the right wheel to "Motor 1".
+These can be referenced with `robot.motor_board.motors[0]`, and `robot.motor_board.motors[1]`, respectively.
-`robot.motor_board.motors[1]`, respectively.
 See [the motor board programming docs]({{ site.baseurl }}/programming/motors) for how to control these.

 If you want to reference the motor board by its the part code, you can use the part code `srABC1`.